Finding and Choosing Professional Treatment and Support

 Consumers Guide to Therapist Shopping (Male Survivor)

 Empowering and informative discussion about the process of choosing professional support for adult survivors of sexual abuse.
-Appropriate for both men and women.
+Appropriate for all genders.

 Searchable database of therapists in the US and Canada from Psychology Today.